Quanzat/cse15l-lab-reports/lab-report-1-week-2.md

 * In the terminal, you will run a secure shell to the ieng6 computer with your course-specific address.
 Use the following command to begin (Note: The "zz" is replaced with your specific assigned letters):

     `ssh cs15lwi22zz@ieng6.ucsd.edu`

+** NOTE: For Window User, you must download Open SSH in Window Setting before you area able to use the command above in the terminal.
+Otherwise, it will not work.
+Steps for downloading open SSH can be found here: [OpenSSH](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse)

 * For the first time connecting, you will get this message similar to the image below.
 All you need to do is type "yes".